paralin/starred/README.md

 - [algorithm-visualizer/algorithm-visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer) - :fireworks:Interactive Online Platform that Visualizes Algorithms from Code
 - [dockersamples/docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer) - A visualizer for Docker Swarm Mode using the Docker Remote API, Node.JS, and D3
 - [ethersphere/swap-swear-and-swindle](https://github.com/ethersphere/swap-swear-and-swindle) - Contracts for Swap, Swear and Swindle.
 Swap is a protocol for p2p accounting.
 This is the basis for Swarm’s incentivization model.
-- [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / Python / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges
 - [isomorphic-git/lightning-fs](https://github.com/isomorphic-git/lightning-fs) - A lean and fast 'fs' for the browser
 - [jeroenpardon/sui](https://github.com/jeroenpardon/sui) - a startpage for your server and / or new tab page
 - [openpgpjs/openpgpjs](https://github.com/openpgpjs/openpgpjs) - OpenPGP implementation for JavaScript